anbily/GeoLVLF_Dataset/README.md

 ---

 ### Usage Notice
-⚠️ **This dataset is intended for academic and research purposes only.
-Commercial use, redistribution, or modification for profit is strictly prohibited.**
+⚠️ **This dataset may only be used for scholarly investigation and academic research.
+Commercial exploitation, dissemination, or monetization through modification is prohibited.**